cltl/cltl.github.io/index.md

 ## Corpora, Lexica, and Ontologies

-**Lexicons for for historical Dutch** (https://github.com/cltl/clariah-vocab-conversion) This repository contains several historical and contemporaneous lexicons  for Dutch that have been  converted to one common format (LEMON-RDF).
+**Lexical data for historical Dutch** [data and scripts](https://github.com/cltl/clariah-vocab-conversion) This repository contains several historical and contemporaneous lexicons  for Dutch that have been  converted to one common format (LEMON-RDF).

 ## Language of Image and Sound